Yawolf/semaphores/README.md

      created and, if it is in use, unlock it overwritting the inside value to UNLOCK (0).
                        FILE is an atom.

-     clear_lock(FILE) -> This predicate delete the file assigned to a file if and only if the lock is free.
+     clear_lock(FILE) -> This predicate delete the lock assigned to a file if and only if it is free.
                        FILE is an atom.

      lopen(FILE,MODE,STREAM) -> lock open, is only a open called with locks.
 Is equals to: